Liberty High School (Nevada): Band Program

 Liberty's band, known as the "Sound of Liberty" during their marching season, has won many awards and competitions throughout the years that they have been competing.
 The Sound of Liberty Marching Band has been a finalist at the Sounds Across the Valley Nevada Championships consistently throughout their recent history.
 The marching band supports the school by performing at football games, basketball games, pep rallies, and school assemblies.
-The band is currently under the direction of Dr. Donald Malpass.
-The Color Guard program is under the direction of Mrs. Cristy Stephens.
+The band is currently under the direction of Dr. Donald Malpass and Ms. Sarah Patnesky.
+The Color Guard program is under the direction of Loki McLean who is a former student.
+Also helping is their Instructional Assistant (IA) Mr. Marco Scotella.
+Their percussion section get additional help from alumni and former drum major (2017) Logan Barrow.

 The band program offers concert band and marching band classes all year round to provide a well rounded, competitive education to its students.
 The programs offered at Liberty High School currently are: